appleguy19/appleguy19.github.io/_posts/2017-06-10-knockdown-nicholson-required-reading.md

 excerpt: ""
 ---

-If you wanted to build your first workbench, and we're considering a knockdown Nicholson, this is what I'd give to you as required reading/viewing.
+If you want to build your first workbench, and are considering a knockdown Nicholson, this is what I'd give to you as required reading/viewing.

 ## General
  - [Chris Schwarz's Rules for Workbenches](http://www.popularwoodworking.com/techniques/rules_for_workbenches/)